juanisimus/juanisimus/readme.md

     * One of the most important thing of learning to code, besides of the language, is the understanding and application of algortithms, this repository contains the differents algorithms studied with Python
         * Binary Search
+        * Selection Sort
+        * Quicksort
+        * Breath-First Search
+        * Dijkstra's Algorithm
-        * etc
+        * Greedy Algorithms

-    * Gatheing data is very important nowadays so a necessary skill is to know how to do web scrapping to collect data from websites, the next repositories shows different ways to do webscraping with Python
+    * Gathering data is extremely important nowadays so a necessary skill is to know how to do web scrapping to collect data from websites, the next repositories shows different ways to do webscraping with Python
         * Web scrapping with Python
         * Web scrapping using Selenium
         * Web scrapping using Scrapy